Flag of The Flag of the Netherlands

 Share this flag

-The origins of the Netherlands flag date back to the 16th century, during the Eighty Years' War (1568–1648), a conflict that marked the nation's struggle for independence from Spanish rule.
-The earliest known version was the "Prince’s Flag," associated with William of Orange, a leader in the Dutch revolt.
-This flag featured orange, white, and blue horizontal stripes, symbolizing the colors of William's coat of arms.
+The earliest known version dates to the Eighty Years' War (1568-1648), the long revolt against Spanish rule.
+It was the "Prince's Flag", associated with William of Orange, and it ran orange, white, and blue after the colors of William's coat of arms.

 References